ibm-cloud-docs/Cloudant/api/authorization.md

 it 'knows' who you are.
 The next question is: what tasks are you allowed to do?

-One way of answering that question might be to have a complete list of all the possible tasks that you are allowed to do, for each aspect of an {{site.data.keyword.cloudant_short_notm}} system such as a database or a document.
+You might create a complete list of all the possible tasks that you can do, for each aspect of an {{site.data.keyword.cloudant_short_notm}} system, such as a database or a document.
 Although simple,
 this approach would require many lengthy lists.
-Keeping those lists correct and complete would be impractical.
+Keeping those lists accurate and complete is impractical.

 A better approach uses the idea of 'roles'.
 The various tasks can be grouped into collections that are typical of some generic roles.